 To solve this, I included George in the activity this time.
-I made my own Edible Finger Paint [recipe found At the Butterfly Ball] so just in case when George ate it, I knew it wasn’t harmful.
+I made my own homemade finger paint [its an edible recipe found At the Butterfly Ball] so just in case when George ate it, I knew it wasn’t harmful.
 I could have also used our Crayola Finger Paints, they’re non-toxic and I’d feel okay if George put some in his mouth.

 The recipe made nine baby food containers of finger paint.
 I made the paint myself and left them uncolored.
 We’re getting a kick out of making our own craft recipes, they’re usually super easy and only include stuff you’d normally have around in your cupboards.

 This is a great toddler-friendly recipe, it’s included in a collection of 50 activities for your toddler.